100thCoin/AccuracyCoin/README.md

   1: This emulator failed to sync the CPU to VBlank during a test that ran when the ROM boots.
   2: OAM Corruption should "corrupt" a row in OAM by copying the 8 values from row 0 to another row.
   3: This corruption should not occur immediately after disabling rendering.
-  4: This corruption should now occur immediately after re-enabling rendering.
+  4: This corruption should not occur immediately after re-enabling rendering.

 ### INC $4014
   1: The DMC DMA should update the data bus.